-The non-iFasting mouse was far bigger than the fasting mouse and had a much shorter life expectancy.
+The non-fasting mouse was far bigger than the fasting mouse and had a much shorter life expectancy.

 Dr Valdo explained that a hormone called IGF1 (Insulin-like growth factor 1) is responsible for cell damage and ageing and that it’s production can be ‘switched off’ when we fast intermittently resulting in better health and a longer lifespan.

-Mosley then did a 3 1/2 day fast and all of these risk markers decreased as well as his blood glucose levels.
+Mosley then did a 3 and a half day fast and all of these risk markers decreased as well as his blood glucose levels.
 He also stopped producing as much IGF1 so his cells went into ‘repair mode’.

 He decided he couldn’t bring himself to fast for that length of time every 1-2 months so needed to find another alternative.